gardener/gardener/docs/concepts/operator.md

 - `gardener-controller-manager`
 - `gardener-scheduler`

+Besides those, the optional [Gardener Dashboard](https://github.com/gardener/dashboard) will also get deployed when `.spec.virtualCluster.gardener.gardenerDashboard` is set.
+You can read more about it and its configuration in [this section](#dashboard).

 The reconciler also manages a few observability-related components (more planned as part of [GEP-19](../proposals/19-migrating-observability-stack-to-operators.md)):

 - `fluent-operator`